 Some magic is harmful, but other spells can be helpful.
-Most helpful spells are Shield, Barrier, Armor, or Bestow effects.
+Most helpful spells are shield, barrier, armor, bestow, or weapon effects.
 You may receive these benefits from a spell, potion, scroll, magic item, or other source.
-If it is one of these types of effects, it will have the word Shield, Barrier, Armor, or Bestow in it.
+If it is one of these types of effects, it will have the word shield, barrier, armor, bestow, or weapon in it.
 You may only have one effect of each type on yourself at any time.
-For example, you can have a Shield and a Barrier, but not two Shields.
+For example, you can have a shield and a barrier, but not two shields.
 If you receive a second one, you must decide which one is removed.

 A Shield allows you to resist one effect of the specified type.
-For example a Fire Shield allows you to resist one spell with Fire in its incantation.
-A Slumber shield allows you to resist the Slumber effect once.
-When using a Shield defense, you must state "Resist."
+For example a Fire Shield allows you to resist one spell with fire in its incantation.
+A Slumber Shield allows you to resist the slumber effect once.
+When using a shield defense, you must state "resist."

 A Barrier allows you to resist all effects of the specified type for a certain duration.
-For example a Fire Barrier would allow you to resist all Fire spells, typically for one or five minutes.
-When using this defense, you must state "Barrier."
-You'll also hear "Barrier" called by enemies who are temporarily protected against different kinds of attacks, including creatures who are immune to non-magical weapons until their defense is broken.
+For example a Fire Barrier would allow you to resist all fire spells, typically for one or five minutes.
+When using this defense, you must state "barrier."
+You'll also hear "barrier" called by enemies who are temporarily protected against different kinds of attacks, including creatures who are immune to nonmagical weapons until their defense is broken.

 An Armor effect provides protection similar to armor.
-For example, the Ice Greaves spell ("Through ice, I armor your bones, resist next maim") allows you to resist one Maim effect.
+For example, the Ice Greaves spell ("Through ice, I armor your bones, resist next maim") allows you to resist one maim effect.

 A Bestow effect grants you use of a skill or spell.
-For example, the Rune of Holding spell allows you to be Bestowed the use of a given spell.
+For example, the Rune of Holding spell allows you to be bestowed the use of a given spell.